barryclark/jekyll-now/_posts/2016-10-24-TGlavan-eighth-blog.md

 http://33.media.tumblr.com/tumblr_ltrjw896X91qj4qpio1_400.gif

 No, not that kind fighting.
 I am referring to a proper academic argument to support your claims in an educated research environment.
+There are a few main steps to creating an effective argument (Citation of Book):

+1. Term - Brief Summary
+2. Term - Brief Summary
+3. Term - Brief Summary
+4. Term - Brief Summary
+5. Term - Brief Summary